Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Transfer to Hotel.
 Day Free.
 Enjoy welcome dinner.
 Briefing during dinner.
 Overnight Hotel Tibet or similar.
 (Dinner)

 This is a rest and acclimatization day.
 You are expected to rest and allow your body to acclimatize.
-This means a slow stroll through town or to the park headquarters is recommended – any strenuous activity should be avoided.
+A slow stroll through town or to the park headquarters is recommended – any strenuous activity should be avoided.
 You are now above 11,000 feet and it is important for your body to acclimatize and this it can achieve only if it is allowed to relax.
 Overnight lodge.
 (All meals)

 Today is a long day involving a steep ascent to Dughla and a more gradual ascent to Lobuche.
 Climb directly up the terminal moraine of the Khumbu Glacier into an area dedicated to climbers who have perished on Khumbu’s mountains.
 Overnight lodge.
 (All meals)